lazebird/rabbit/doc/rping.md

 ## Target

 ## API
-1. public rping(Action<string> log, string addr) public rping(Action<string> log, string addr, int interval, int count, bool stoponloss)
+1. public rping(Action<string> log)
     - Constructor
     - log: log output interface

+2. public void start(string addr, Hashtable opts, Action<PingReply, object> callback, object data)
+    - ping session start
     - addr: ping destination address
+    - opts:
         - interval: ping interval, also used to be timeout,default 1000ms
         - count: ping send count, default -1, means infinit
         - stoponloss: stop ping if there is a pkt loss

-2. public void start(Action<PingReply, object> callback, object data)
-    - ping session start
     - callback: a callback function, which will be called for all ping replies; when ping stopped, callback called with PingReply=null
     - data: argument for callback